d3x0r/sack.vfs/README_SSH.md

 } );
 ```

 - `reverse()` returns a promise that resolves with a listener object.
 It may reject with an error.
 It's equivalent to the socket it is listening for on the remote address and port specified.

-It rec
+the Listener object has 'close' as a operation.
+It should also have an accept() to register a callback that receives new socket connections
+And that should be passed to the handler as a channel, and use channel 'send' and 'read'.